loyjoy/welcome/help/bots/processes/subprocesses/scondoo.md

 ## Scondoo cashback

 Add a cash back feature with our partner Scondoo.
+A separate Scondoo account has to be acquired at Scondoo and has to be entered here.